Basingstoke Voluntary Sports Council

 Basingstoke Sports Council has representation on the SPAA as part of their interaction with the local sporting community.

-About Basingstoke and Deane Get Active
+About Basingstoke and Deane 'Be Physically Active'

 The group meets quarterly to:

 - identify shared local priorities and initiatives to increase the number of people participating in sport and physical activity.

 - to share updates on recent success and challenges.

 - to act as an interface between sport, health and physical activity.